 The thinking behind this prayer follows naturally from the Memorial Prayer.
 There we spelt out our faith that Christ, in the mystery of his Death and Resurrection, is made present in the Sacrament.
-Looking forward to receiving this Sacrament we pray that the Holy Spirit, who has changed the bread and wine into the Body and Blood of Christ, may likewise change us into Christ, making us one with Him and with one another in the Church.
-The Holy Spirit is thus seen as working in tandem with the Eucharistic Christ.
-This communion with Christ, which is achieved through the working of the Holy Spirit, is precisely what the Our Lord wanted to achieve when He instituted the Sacrament.
+Looking forward to receiving this Sacrament, we pray that the Holy Spirit, who has effected the transubstantiation of the bread and wine, may likewise change us into Christ, making us one with Him and with one another in the Church.
+We see here the Holy Spirit working in tandem with the Eucharistic Christ to bring about on earth that eternal plan for the whole of humankind, hidden in the Heart of God from all eternity, and now revealed to us in Christ.